divanoLetto/VirtualRealityGameDRL/README.md

 ## Overview

 Do you want to learn the way of the sword?
 The experience of **VR-The Way of the Sword** is a revenge story, like the best martial arts films.
 Defend the castle from enemy hordes, avenge your comrades and defeat the final boss.
-Use your swordsmanship and hand-forming runic signs to unleash devastating magic to defeat your opponents.
+Use your swordsmanship and hand-forming runic signs to unleash devastating magic to face your opponents.

 In this game you will face various types of enemies with increasing difficulty and increasing intelligence.
 The opponents' **AIs** were obtained through **reinforcement learning**: each character ran thousands of combat simulations against himself or his previous versions to hone his skills.